What Is Tension-Type Headache?

 Increased sensitivity of pericranial muscles (frontalis, temporalis, masseter, pterygoids, sternocleidomastoid, and trapezius) is the most consistent finding in tension-type headache.
 Myofascial trigger points in these regions generate referred pain to the head, mimicking the headache.

-Increased peripheral nociception arises from sensitization of muscle nociceptors, possibly from accumulation of algogenic substances (bradykinin, serotonin, prostaglandins) in myofascial tissues.
-Inadequate posture, bruxism, and stress contribute to the maintenance of this sensitization.
+Increased peripheral nociception arises from sensitization of muscle nociceptors, likely driven by accumulation of algogenic substances (bradykinin, serotonin, prostaglandins) in myofascial tissues.
+Poor posture, bruxism, and stress help sustain this sensitization.

 Central Component